Richard Pace (planter): William Stith's History: The First Use of the Name "Chanco"

 Although the Indian youth who warned Richard Pace was not named in the account given in Waterhouse's pamphlet, he has come down to history as "Chanco".
+He had been adopted by Richard and Isabella who "lived with" them and they "used him as a sonne."
 This name seems to have been used first by William Stith, in his History of the first discovery and settlement of Virginia, published in 1740.
 According to a description of Stith's book on the Library of Congress website, "William Stith compiled this detailed factual history of Virginia by culling material from the Records of the Virginia Company, a manuscript archive that Jefferson later owned and used in his own work."
 Stith included an account of the warning given to Richard Pace, for the first time naming the Indian as"Chanco":

 This Slaughter was a deep and grievous Wound to the yet weak and Infant Colony; but it would have been much more general, and almost universal, if God had not put it into the Heart of a converted Indian, to make a Discovery.
 This Convert, whose name was Chanco, lived with one Richard Pace, who treated him, as his own Son.
 The Night before the Massacre, another Indian, his Brother, lay with him; and telling him the King's Command, and that the Execution would be performed the next Day, he urged him to rise and kill Pace, as he intended to do by Perry, his Friend.
 As soon as his Brother was gone, the Christian Indian rose, and went and revealed the whole matter to Pace; who immediately gave Notice thereof to Captain William Powel, and having secured his own House, rowed off before Day to James-Town, and informed the Governor of it.

 Stith appears to have picked up the name "Chanco" from his reading of the Records of the Virginia Company.
 In a later passage in his book, he uses the name again:

 As to the lawful Emperor, Opitchupan, he seems very greatly to have disapproved of the Massacre.
 For I find him, early the next Year, sending Chanco, Pace's Christian Convert, who discovered the Indian conspiracy, to assure Sir Francis Wyatt, that if he would send ten or twelve men, he would give up the rest of the English prisoners, that were in his Possession...

 This passage refers to a letter from the Virginia council to the Virginia Company of London dated April 4, 1623 (which is just a year and a few weeks after the March 22, 1622, attack, as New Years Day fell on March 25 under the Julian Calendar used at the time in England and her colonies):